andreasbock/image_tools/README.md

 kmeans-it
 =========

-A simple tool for applying kmeans to your images :)
+A simple tool for applying different algorithms to your images :)

 You will need the following packages: